 The current building was constructed in 1947 and is in need of renovation to accommodate the number of students using the facility, their educational needs, as well as accommodating sufficient equipment needs and modern technology.
 Additionally, the structure will be expanded to house the growing College of Allied Health.
 The building will house a unique interdisciplinary opportunity for students.
 Today’s students will be tomorrow’s workforce serving the healthcare, energy, agri-business, and preventative health fields — and many others.

 The construction of the Yellowstone Science and Allied Health Building is essential to meeting the needs of the region.
-The renovated building will allow MSU Billings to serve students for another half century which in turn serves all of us.
-Be a part of this exciting project and donate today.
+The renovated building will allow MSU Billings to serve students for another half-century which in turn serves all of us.
+Buy a brick today to leave your mark on this project and the MSU Billings campus.

 With an expansion of approximately 30,000 square feet of instructional and research space, Yellowstone Science and Allied Health Building will provide a hands-on laboratory environment, enhance research capacity, increase student enrollment and preparation in growing high-demand occupations, and will attract increasingly research-oriented faculty to the institution.